logo

 Here’s our take: you don’t drive the Lexus LM500h, you’re driven.

-That’s not a bold statement to make when the entire car–from its build and technical specifications, right down to the suite of user features–seems to be conceptualised, designed and developed with a its focus centred on the two rear passengers.
+That’s not a bold statement to make when the entire car–from its build and technical specifications, right down to the suite of user features–seems to be conceptualised, designed and developed with a focus centred on the two rear passengers.

 LEXUS LM500H